eficode-academy/istio-katas/README.md

 ## Exercise Overview

-The natural order for the exercises would be:
+The natural order would be:

 - [Introducing the setup](000-setup-introduction.md)
 - [Basic traffic routing](001-basic-traffic-routing.md)